open-navigation/opennav_amd_demonstrations/README.md

 The demonstrations can be launched using their respective launch files in `honeybee_demos` and utilize Nav2 configured for the particular application, the annotated autonomy scripts developed for the demonstrations, and appropriate watchdogs for data recording and system handling.

 See launch files for a full set of launch configurations and options!

 ---

+SHORT VIDEOS/GIF HERE of the experiments (ground, drone, urban, park, indoor, rviz) -- show in action

+ANALYSIS HERE on performance (charts/graphs: CPU )

+---

+## Datasets

+TODO where are they, how you can use, etc

+---